saturn72/redis-architecture/README.md

 ## Caching options
 ### Client Caching
-When? performance, no need to share data between app instances (single instance OR the cost of fetching the data is low) Pros - Simple, trivial and easy to implement
+When? performance, no need to share data between app instances (single instance OR the cost of fetching the data is low) data is rarely change and/or have minimal effect on application(s) behavior Pros - Simple, trivial and easy to implement
 Cons - inconsis data is returned no sync between instances